elastisys/compliantkubernetes/docs/user-guide/self-managed-services/flux.md

 ## Notes

-We do not use the [multi-tenancy model](https://fluxcd.io/flux/installation/configuration/multitenancy/) described in Flux documentation since this is a self-managed service and we do not want Flux to be able to do privilege escalation using [impersonation](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#impersonate-verb).
-But you can still configure the flags to, for example deny cross namespace references.
+For security reasons, Elastisys has not enabled the [multi-tenancy model](https://fluxcd.io/flux/installation/configuration/multitenancy/) described in Flux documentation.
+Doing so requires giving Flux implicit ClusterAdmin permissions using [impersonation](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#impersonate-verb), and to then trust that its use of it is correct and secure.

+When using Flux as a self-managed service, it is important to ensure that excessive permissions cannot be gained through exploiting privilege escalation with Flux.

+The multitenancy feature flags can still be used by you, however, to, for example, deny cross namespace references.